FAQ

 A: The best ways for you to stay current with my book news are:

-My mailing list: I always always always tell you about book sales and new releases.
+—My mailing list: I always always always tell you about book sales and new releases.
 I’m open, friendly, chatty (read a sample newsletter.)
 Newsletter friends are eligible to enter my Reviewers’ Club contest to win an early, free copy of my next book for the chance to review it.
-And you get a free short story, THE WATCHER.
+And you’re welcome to download a free short story, THE WATCHER.
 Join now!

 — Goodreads: Sends a new book notice and highlights the authors you follow!